lorerave85/ocr-demo/README.md

 ## Experiment

-At this point we have no are entirely sure the recognition files.
-However, [Tesseract's Wiki page](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) present a several suggestions.
-As we know, the first stage of OCR algorithms often performs input image banalization.
-Is the binaries version of the input image is not good enough, chances are the following stage will not produce any character matches.
+At this point we are not entirely sure why the recognition fails.
+However, [Tesseract's Wiki page](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) presents several suggestions.
+As we know, the first stage of OCR algorithms often performs input image binarization.
+If the binarizd of the input image is not good enough, chances are the following stage will not produce any character matches.
 The documentation suggests to pass the ` -c tessedit_write_images=1` argument to the `CLI` to save the binarized image